 Low flow can have a significant impact on hydropower projects, as it affects the ability of the project to generate electricity.
 Hydropower projects rely on a steady flow of water to generate electricity, and low flow can result in reduced electricity generation and revenue.
 This is particularly relevant for hydropower projects that operate with limited storage capacity and are dependent on streamflow for power generation.

-In addition to the financial implications, low flow can also impact the operation of hydropower projects and the environment.
-For example, low flow can increase the risk of water quality problems, such as increased water temperature and reduced oxygen levels, which can harm aquatic ecosystems and fish populations.
-Low flow can also result in increased erosion, which can impact the stability of the dam and its ability to function properly.
+Low flow analysis has been carried out using the derived daily inflow series (2061/62-2079/80) of Andhi Khola at the intake.

-To minimize the impacts of low flow on hydropower projects, project operators use various management strategies, such as using advanced forecasting tools and water management practices, such as reducing water withdrawals during low flow periods, increasing water releases during high flow periods, and implementing fish passage measures.
-By managing low flow effectively, hydropower projects can maintain their operational efficiency and minimize their impacts on the environment.
-15
+Using the daily flow series data, 1-day, 7-day, 15-day and 30-day average flow series has been developed to extract the corresponding duration minimum flows.
+Then using the minimum flow series data of 18 years, Weibull’s probability distribution functions were fitted to each minimum flow series.
+This is one of the recommended methods for calculating Low Flow Analysis which is widely used due to its reliability.
+The result has been presented in Table 1-5.